 The European Union's most important automation and mechatronic industries are located in central European regions.
 While their business dimension is intercontinental, their innovation-related services often remain local, thus slowing the transfer of research and development results from regions of Central Europe to industry.
-As a result, technology transfer is an expensive process that often duplicates efforts and does not respond to the time-to-market requirements.
 The challenge is to improve the innovation-related services, scaling-up regional efforts and to accelerate the transposition of key enabling technologies (KET) from relevant EU-funded research & central European labs and projects into new end-user components and apps for the advanced manufacturing industries.

-- Increase linkages with innovators outside the project regions by 40-50 percent;
+- Increase linkages with innovators beyond regional borders of the project regions

-- Accelerate the time-to-market of R&D concepts (from EU-funded research & central European labs to companies) by 15-20 percent;
+- Accelerate the time-to-market of R&D concepts from EU-funded research and Central European labs to companies

-- Increase R&D expenditure and patent applications of participating companies by 2-3 percent of mid-term turnover.
+- Increase R&D expenditure and patent applications of mid-term turnover

-NUCLEI is funded by the INTERREG Central Europe scheme under the priority innovation and knowledge development.
+NUCLEI was funded by the INTERREG Central Europe scheme under the priority innovation and knowledge development.